+The condensed consolidated financial statements of the Company include International Money Express, Inc. and its majority-owned subsidiaries.
 The condensed consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 All significant inter-company balances and transactions have been eliminated from the condensed consolidated financial statements.

 The Company's interim condensed consolidated financial statements and related notes are unaudited.
 In the opinion of management, all adjustments (including normal recurring adjustments) and disclosures necessary for a fair presentation of these interim condensed consolidated financial statements have been included.
 The results reported in these interim condensed consolidated financial statements are not necessarily indicative of the results that may be reported for the entire year.
 Certain information and footnote disclosures required by GAAP have been condensed or omitted.
-These interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and related notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+These interim condensed consolidated financial statements and related notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.

 On March 16, 2022, the Company entered into a definitive purchase agreement to acquire Envios de Valores La Nacional Corp. and LAN Holdings, Corp., which either directly or indirectly operate as money remittance companies in the United States, Canada and certain countries in Europe.
-The transaction is subject to customary regulatory approvals and is expected to close in the third quarter of 2022.
+The transaction is subject to customary regulatory approvals and is expected to close late in the third quarter or early fourth quarter of 2022.
+Intermex expects to pay cash of approximately \$50.0 million (subject to customary purchase price adjustments) on closing and up to an additional \$3.0 million in contingent consideration in 2023.